Viruliant/Tromp/README.md

     bash ./test.sh

-either way if you're not confident in your abilities in the LC you should definitely read AND edit them AND answer the following Questions John Tromp listed [when he won the IOCC with the `./tromp.c` file](http://www.ioccc.org/2012/tromp/hint.html)
+either way if you're not confident in your abilities in the LC you should definitely read AND edit the `test.sh` file AND also answer the following Questions John Tromp listed [when he won the IOCC with the `./tromp.c` file](http://www.ioccc.org/2012/tromp/hint.html)

 1. Which of the term space codes 0,1,2,3 serves multiple purposes?